prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   **Request:**

   :query order_id: order id that should be used for the payment
-  :query instance: *Optional*.
-Instance used for the payment.
-Defaults to the instance with identifier "default".
   :query session_id: *Optional*.
 Session ID that the payment must be bound to.
 If not specified, the payment is not session-bound.

   **Response:**